alasca-association/tarook/docs/user/guide/faq.rst

    $ ./managed-k8s/actions/test.sh

-“How can I delete my YAOOK/K8s-Cluster?”
+“How can I delete my Tarook-Cluster?”
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can delete the YAOOK/K8s-Cluster and all associated OpenStack resources
+You can delete the Tarook-Cluster and all associated OpenStack resources
 by triggering the :ref:`destroy.sh <actions-references.destroysh>` script.

 ..
 Warning::